gitmurphy/picturehaven/README.md

 * PUT /api/artists/{id}: Updates an existing artist.
 * DELETE /api/artists/{id}: Deletes an artist.
 * GET /api/artists/count: Returns the total number of artists.
+* GET /api/artists/pictures/{id}: Get pictures associated with a specific artist.
+* DELETE /api/artists/pictures/{artistId}: Deletes all pictures by artist.
+* GET /api/artists/artistpictures/{id}: Get an artist with their pictures.
+* DELETE /api/artists/artistpictures/{id}: Deletes an artist with their pictures.

 **Tags:**